AmariPa/AmariPa/README.md

 - :seedling: Working towards an AAS in Information Technology with a concentration in Software Development.

-- 🧠 Familiarizing myself with Python in order to further my programming skills.
+- 🧠 Familiarizing myself with Python in order to further my backend skills.

 - :zap: In my free time I like to relax with my dog, watch sports, and learn Japanese.